CiscoDevNet/gw_uplink_stats/README.md

 ## Working Platforms

 This has only been tested on all Cisco IR 829 platforms.
-However, it can potentially work with the IR 809 platform as well, but remains untested for now.
+However, it can potentially work with the IR 809 platform as well, but remains untested on IR 809 series gateways for now.